Engielolz/nfs_functions/readme.md

 * Remove Overeaten Cakes (`overeatenCakes`)
   * Starting in Minecraft 1.8, Cakes can be eaten 7 times instead of the previous 6.
 NFS by default removes Cakes with six bites to ensure that no more than 18 HP (how much Cake could restore in Beta 1.7.3) may be obtained from one Cake.
 * Vulnerable Food Cooldown (`vulnFoodCooldown`)
   * This setting enforces a 32 tick cooldown after successfully eating a food item that is plantable.
-This further mitigates the plantable food exploit (#7) where it is possible to spam place the crop to gain health.
+If this is off, a malicious user could recover health by repeatedly placing some foods under certain curcumstances.
 * Use /random (`useRandom`)
   * When enabled, this uses Minecraft's built-in RNG found in 23w31a.
   * Requires 23w31a (1.20.2) or higher.